 - Estimates indicate drivers using phones look at, but fail to see, up to 50% of the information in their driving environment.
 (National Safety Council)

-To become an undistracted driver, CAA has prepared a few safety reminders to help eliminate distrated driving:
+CAA has prepared a few safety reminders to help eliminate distrated driving:

 - Before you Drive: Allow plenty of travel time; stow and secure loose objects; prepare children with everything they need before driving; and, when safe to do so, park the vehicle to address any required or immediate attention.